Cray-HPE/docs-csm/operations/iuf/IUF.md

 - If the `iuf run` subcommand ends unexpectedly before the Argo workflow it created completes, there is no CLI option to reconnect to the Argo workflow and continue displaying status.
 It is recommended the administrator monitors progress via the Argo workflow UI and/or IUF log files in this scenario.

-## Initial Install and Upgrade Workflows
+## Initial install and upgrade workflows

 The time at which IUF stages are executed in an initial install or upgrade workflow depends on whether CSM itself is also being installed or upgraded in addition to non-CSM products.
 This table describes the different use cases and tasks performed.